 Let me walk you through the steps and tools I used so that your keto lemon curd blueberry cheesecake turns out perfectly.
 I promise you can do this.

 I decided to make my low carb lemon curd cheesecake into smaller tarts because I was eager to try these Tortina tart molds.
 They are disposable 4″ x 1.3″ molds that made my tarts feel extra fancy and made cleanup a breeze.
 The recipe calls for 5 of these molds but you could opt to make one large 11-inch tart and use this pan instead.

-Using A Double Boiler For Your Keto Lemon Curd
+How To Use A Double Boiler For Keto Lemon Curd

 I make my keto lemon curd over a double boiler just to be safe, but I’ve been known to skip this step.
 And as long as I keep the temperature low, the lemon curd has never separated for me.
 But if it’s your first time, take the extra precaution and use a double boiler.